Eukaryotic Genes

 NetPlantGene (Center for Biological Sequence Analysis, Denmark) - neural network predictions of splice sites in Arabidopsis thaliana DNA.

-If you want to express a gene in an organism having different different codon usage:
+If you want to express a gene in an organism having different codon usage:

 red_bullet.gif (914 bytes) JCat - Codon Adapter Tool - offers a complete range of eukaryotic & prokaryotic cells; and, the ability to select against rho-independent terminators and restriction sites.
 (Reference: A. Grote et al. 2005.
 Nucl.
 Acids Res.
 33: W526-W531).